krebs/krops/README.md

 Supported attributes:

 * `path` -
-  absolute path to files that should by transfered
+  absolute path to files that should by transferred.

 * `useChecksum` (optional) -
   boolean that controls whether file contents should be checked to decide